 Following the Ferret Disaster and the Admiralty proclaiming the necessity for a harbour of refuge over next few years, ten schemes were put forward by DHB.
 The government however, was unrelenting and SER were backing councils in vicinity of Dungeness who were putting forward equally powerful arguments.
 One of the strongest arguments was to extend the SER line from Robertsbridge in Sussex to Dungeness where a harbour would be created by cutting through the point itself.
 The proposal again incorrectly stated that the French port of Audreselles (between Boulogne and Calais) opposite Dungeness was closer than Dover is to Calais.
 This time, it served to weaken the whole of their argument.

-In August 1872, at a DHB Board meeting, presided over by Steriker Finnis, Dover representatives Samuel Metcalf Latham and John Birmingham together with the railway companies representatives, James Staat Forbes, C W Eberall agreed to adopt a smaller scheme.
+In August 1872, at a DHB Board meeting, presided over by Steriker Finnis, Dover representatives Samuel Metcalf Latham (1799-1886) and John Birmingham together with London, Chatham and Dover railway company’s representatives, James Staat Forbes (1823-1904), C W Eberall agreed to adopt a smaller scheme.
 This had been designed by Sir John Hawkshaw utilising the Admiralty Pier and enclosed 340 acres of sea space.
 This was to be ‘deepened so as to admit steamers of draught of not less than the Holyhead class.’
 Other improvements were to include a covered walkway from both the LCDR Harbour Station and the SER Town Station.
 Each of the stations were to have a landing wharf, so that, ‘passengers could embark and disembark in comfort, whatever the condition of the weather.’

 Afterwards, Finnis publicly stated that the representatives of the two railway companies had agreed to give sureties for the payment of interest on outlay etc. The estimated cost was around £200,000 and he finished by saying that it would be a ‘truly national work that would enable the rendezvous in times of war of the entire national fleet and serving as a national harbour of refuge, so much needed in the interests of humanity …